Asphalt Shingle Roofing: Reference Page

 Useful Links for Information on Asphalt Shingle Roofing

 1. General: For a good, informative general article about various roof systems, see this page at the Whole Building Design Guide site, which is maintained by the National Institute of Building Sciences.

 2. General: “How They’re Made: CertainTeed Asphalt Shingles” is a two-minute video that quickly covers the manufacturing process for asphalt shingles.
 It’s kind of fun to watch.
 Reminds me of the educational films they used to show in elementary school.

 3. General: Coatings: “Coating of Asphalt Shingles After Installation” is a technical bulletin put out by the Asphalt Roofing Manufacturers Association.
 Read this.
 It’s probably not a good idea to put a roof coating on your shingles.

-11. Technical: "Installation of Asphalt Shingles on Low-Slope Roofs" is a technical bulletin from the Canadian Asphalt Shingle Manufacturers' Association.
-Provides guidelines for installing shingles on roofs with slopes between 2/12 and 4/12.
+11. Technical: “Installation of Asphalt Shingles on Low Sloped Roofs” is a technical bulletin from the Canadian Asphalt Shingle Manufacturers’ Association.
+Provides guidelines for installing shingles on roofs with slopes between 2-in-12 and 4-in-12.

 12. Technical: “Wind Effects on Asphalt Shingles” is a thorough, well-sourced, and well-illustrated technical paper made available by Haag Engineering.
 Gives you a good understanding of the subject, and helps with identifying wind-related roof damage.

-14. Manufacturers: For a list of asphalt shingle manufacturers, see here.
+14. Manufacturers: See a list of asphalt shingle manufacturers.